ebuyakin/maichat/docs/dev-notes.md

 ## current problem notes and comments.

 ### pre-release:
-Shift-U or something - for top position of the current message (in addition to u - for the previsou message) tN - N last messages of a given topic (as opposed to trN which is t AND rN - ie topic messages among last N)
+Shift-U or something - for top position of the current message (in addition to u - for the previsou message) [x] tN - N last messages of a given topic (as opposed to trN which is t AND rN - ie topic messages among last N) [x] interrupting the response waiting - [x]
+100 ms waiting... including loading optimization [x] - that's a big one! log messages - to remove [x] scrollAndRefresh - to remove [x]
+LEGACY_KEYS in index.js
+legacy code in interaction.js
+system messages for different topics? icon - I have a good one.

 #### initialization for new users:
 1. tutorial [x]